tome-k/2021-solution-for-conf/slides/why.md

 <v-clicks>

 - I'm good at solving other's problems
-- you learn more than you think from explaining to the others
+- You learn more than you think from explaining to the others
-- variety of questions 👉 broader knowledge
+- Variety of questions 👉 broader knowledge
-- used to have a lot of commute time, best way to spend time 🚌
+- Used to have a lot of commute time, best way to spend time 🚌

 </v-clicks>
 </div>